 With a small IT staff managing over 200 unique software applications, MCH must rely on software vendors to provide rapid fixes to all problems.
 This means that, in addition to the typical job of supporting on-site systems and users, the IT staff must also enable remote access by software vendors supporting the hospital’s applications.
 The trick is to provide access for remote support without consuming too much of IT staffs’ time and not compromising patient data security in the process.

 With civil penalties in the tens of thousands of dollars and potential criminal penalties for employees, directors, and officers of covered entities, keeping patient data secure is a clear priority.
 And, it’s not enough to claim to keep the data secure.
 Systems need to pass rigorous audits in order to prove HIPAA and HITECH compliance.

 SecureLink’s standardized solution solved the management of vendors on a single platform.

 MCH needed to find a way to standardize vendor remote access to reduce the complexity and enable implementation of a robust security policy.
 Several of MCH’s software vendors recently standardized on SecureLink’s platform to provide remote support for their clients.
 Recognizing the power and simplicity of SecureLink, MCH contacted SecureLink about an enterprise version of the product that could be used to manage remote access for all of its vendors.
 MCH worked with SecureLink to design and deploy the enterprise version of the product, the first system specifically designed to enable unified vendor remote access to secure networks.
-SecureLink for Enterprises standardizes remote access with a system that allows MCH IT staff to easily manage the variety and number of remote support connections needed to keep applications up and running and the hospital operating effectively.
+SecureLink Enterprise Access standardizes remote access with a system that allows MCH IT staff to easily manage the variety and number of remote support connections needed to keep applications up and running and the hospital operating effectively.
 Standardization also enables a uniform security policy for remote access.